Champagne-Ardenne: Demographics

 The population of Champagne-Ardenne has been in steady decrease since 1982 due to a rural exodus.
 With 1.3 million people and a density of 52/km2, it is one of France's least populated regions.
-After a brief period of stabilization in the 1990s, the region's population is now among the fastest "dying" in Europe, with several municipalities losing people at a faster rate than a lot of Eastern European areas, especially in the Haute-Marne department.
-The region is among the oldest in France, has a weak fertility rate, and its immigrant population, while growing, is still minimal compared to the national average.
+After a brief period of stabilization in the 1990s, the region's population is now among the fastest "dying" in Europe, with several municipalities losing people at a faster rate than many Eastern European areas, especially in the department of Haute-Marne.
+The region is among the oldest in France, has a weak fertility rate, and its immigrant population is minimal compared to the national average.